 The game even offers a disclaimer when choosing a real health care model that “SimHealth cannot predict the future.”

 Markle Foundation president Morrisett lamented that the game should have been geared primarily toward the public rather than policymakers to reach the audience that would have benefited most from its ideas,6 but this would have required a significant retooling of the game’s presentation to convey its strengths and weaknesses more clearly.
-Without that, SimHealth remains the serious game left behind, an inventive, flawed, semi-professional-level stab at fitting national politics into the Maxis mold.
+Without that, SimHealth remains a serious game left behind, an inventive, flawed, semi-professional-level stab at fitting national politics into the Maxis mold.

 SimHealth‘s title screen was painted by Bruce Ariss, an artist who created public works murals during the Great Depression.
 Ariss was selected to evoke the enormous scale of New Deal programs and juxtapose it with the wide-reaching scope of health care reform.10,18